 Cars and Drivers

-VW's Warning To Ford And GM
+VW's Warning to Ford and GM

 Public Domain/Wikimedia Commons

-VW was the largest car company in China, but local EV company BYD took that distinction.
+VW was the largest car company in China, but local electric vehicle (EV) company BYD took that distinction.
 VW held the crown for 15 years.
 GM and Ford can no longer say China is a strong market and contributor to earnings.
 It is not alone.
 According to CNN, in July, foreign car makers had 33% of the Chinese market, down from 53% in the same month two years ago.

 VW said sales also slowed in its home market of Germany.
 Part of this is due to rising sticker prices, and part is the economy’s lack of robustness.
 Although the US economy is healthy, the average cost of a new car in America is $48,000.
 This number has been up by double digits since the start of the pandemic.